-· Daily wear is great for your bronze pieces.
-Try to avoid contact with cosmetic products and optionally wipe off body oils with a natural cloth after wearing.
+Daily wear is great for your bronze pieces.
+Try to avoid contact with cosmetic products and, optionally, you may wipe off body oils with a natural cloth after wearing.

 If your piece has any non-metal elements (wood and so on) never let it submerge in water, but follow the steps including liquids above by soaking the tip of a cloth and applying on metal parts only.